 Students are welcome to eat in any of the dining facilities: Lehr and Phillips Dining Halls (Mund), InterMetzo, the Dutchmen Den, and Bishop Brews.
 Each offers a wide variety of dining options.

-Gold (220), Silver (190), Bronze (150), and Commuter (45 or 75) meal plans can be used in the Lehr and Phillips Dining Halls.
+Platinum (285), Gold (220), Silver (190), Bronze (150), Independent Living (100), and Commuter (five meals per week) meal plans can be used in the Lehr and Phillips dining halls.
 Meals must be used in the semester they are purchased.
-They do not roll from semester to semester.
-Meal equivalency will be available in InterMetzo and Dutchmen Den.
+They do not roll over from semester to semester.
+Meal equivalency will be available in the Dutchmen Den.
 One meal equivalency can be used per meal period.
-Breakfast meal equivalency is available 8–9 a.m.
-Monday—Friday at InterMetzo only.
-Lunch meal equivalency is available 11–1 p.m. at InterMetzo only.
-The dinner meal equivalency is available from 7–8 p.m. at InterMetzo and Dutchmen Den.
+Lunch meal equivalency is available 12–3 p.m.
+Monday through Friday at the Dutchmen Den.
+The dinner meal equivalency is available from 7–9 p.m.
+Sunday–Saturday at the Dutchmen Den.

 Mund Dining Hall (Lehr and Phillips)

 The Mund Dining Hall is comprised of several stations, each one dedicated to a style of cuisine.
-The Villa Toscana offers brick oven pizza, pastas, sauces, and baked pasta entrees.
+The Villa Toscana offers brick oven pizza, pastas, sauces, and baked pasta entrées.
 The Market Street Deli allows students to create their own sandwiches, wraps, quesadillas, and subs.
 The Main Plate offers signature entrees reflecting the current trends in dining.
 Guests will find two main entrees, two vegetable sides, and two starches.
 During the semester, themed menus and cultural fare will also be offered.
 J. Clark Grille gives students the “fresh-off-the-grill” taste, indoors, from traditional picnic grilled foods to assorted wraps, craft sandwiches, and quesadillas.
 The Bravo Station is where creativity meets preference.
 Students keep our chef attendants on their toes by choosing the ingredients from our themed menu that they would like to have prepared.
-The Free Fare/Live Well station is dedicated to meet the demands of the students who have dietary restrictions.
-This station includes Gluten, Dairy, Egg, Soy, Shellfish, Fish, Peanut, and Tree Nut free menu items, as well as fresh-carved meats, lean proteins, and vegetarian entrees during lunch and dinner meal periods.
+The Student Bravo station allows our students to make their own creations that feature freshly carved protein, including noodle bowls, chopped salads, and more.
 For a fresh alternative, the Green Scene and Du Jour offers composed salads, homemade soups, and a variety of fresh ingredients to build your own salad.